The Car Connection Chevrolet Impala Overview

-Originally introduced in 1958, the Chevrolet Impala has seen nine generations over its lifespan, but the last generation has lived a particularly long life.
+Originally introduced in 1958, the Chevrolet Impala has seen ten generations over its lifespan.
 From finned land yacht to clean rectilinear cruiser, wire wheels to steel hubcaps, the Impala was at the leading edge of sedan design through the late 1950s and all through the 1960s—with some of the most memorable, timeless designs—while the 1970s and 1980s were some of the more forgettable.
-The seventh generation car (which the current Impala still dates back to, mechanically, in some ways) remains one of the most easily picked out of the cars of that era, its smooth and rounded shape at once unassuming and completely unique.
-After a hiatus at the end of the seventh generation in 1996, the 2000-2005 eighth generation introduced the front-wheel drive layout and more restrained look of the car on the road today.

 Chevrolet Impala, 2006-2013

-In recent years, three trim levels have been available: LS, LT and LTZ.
-The LS and LT come standard with a six-speaker audio system, cruise control, OnStar, power driver's seat, sixteen-inch steel (LS) or alloy (LT) wheels, and more.
-The LTZ adds 18-inch alloy wheels, power heated front seats, auto dimming rearview mirror, universal home remote and more.
-Up until 2012, the Impala used a four-speed automatic four-speed automatic transmission, with the LS and LT getting power from the 3.5-liter V-6 standard (the LT could be upgraded to the 3.9-liter V-6 engine, which was standard on the LTZ).
+In its waning years, three trim levels were available: LS, LT and LTZ.
+The LS and LT came standard with a six-speaker audio system, cruise control, OnStar, power driver's seat, sixteen-inch steel (LS) or alloy (LT) wheels, and more.
+The LTZ added 18-inch alloy wheels, power heated front seats, auto dimming rearview mirror, universal home remote and more.
+Through 2011, the Impala used a four-speed automatic transmission, with the LS and LT getting power from the 3.5-liter V-6 standard (the LT could be upgraded to the 3.9-liter V-6 engine, which was standard on the LTZ).

-Standard safety features include front and side-impact, curtain and rear side airbags, plus front safety belt pretensioners, stability control, and four-wheel disc anti-lock brakes.
+Standard safety features included front and side-impact, curtain and rear side airbags, plus front safety belt pretensioners, stability control, and four-wheel disc anti-lock brakes.

-For 2012, the Impala soldiered along with the same underpinnings and configuration, but received a number of minor cosmetic improvements, newly standard alloy wheels and Bluetooth.
-The bigger news--and odd, given its short lifespan--was its new 302-horsepower, 3.6-liter V-6 and six-speed automatic transmission, with much improved performance, paired with EPA ratings of 18 mpg city, 30 highway.
-Overall, we've found these Impala models to perform adequately but with little to no excitement; and while the ride is comfortable, the seats are not.
-The same powertrain carries over to the 2013 model year, which is unchanged as GM plans ahead for a brand-new Impala that will be launched in the 2014 model year.
+For 2012, the Impala soldiered along with the same underpinnings and configuration, but received a number of minor cosmetic improvements, newly standard alloy wheels, and Bluetooth.
+The bigger news was its new 302-hp, 3.6-liter V-6 and 6-speed automatic transmission, with much improved performance, paired with EPA ratings of 18 mpg city, 30 highway.
+It's this model that lived on in fleet sales even as Chevy prepared to launch its 10th-generation Impala.